-Let's also remark that the local space-time deformation around a dimensionless P particle is inflexible.
-It means that it remains the same whatever is the energy distribution outside of P. What makes this inflexibility is the fact that it is local, thanks to the fact that P is assumed to be dimensionless but having a non null energy.
-Notably, whatever are the surroundings of P, the local deformation generated by P remains the same.
-This remains true if P is no longer a dimensionless particle, but gets a high enough matter density.
-This is a realistic modelization since matter is known to be extremely condensed.
-And it is true also for the virtual microscopic particles which are used in the thought experiments of the present document.
+Let's also remark that the local space-time deformation around a dimensionless particle P is inflexible.
+It means that this boost remains the same regardless of the energy distribution outside of P. What causes this inflexibility is the fact that it is local, due to the assumption that P is dimensionless but has non-zero energy.
+Specifically, no matter what the surroundings of P are, the local deformation generated by P remains the same.
+This remains true if P is no longer a dimensionless particle but instead has a high enough matter density.
+This is a realistic model since matter is known to be extremely condensed.
+It is also true for the virtual microscopic particles used in the thought experiments in this document.